jenningsloy318/Docker-Cluster/Kubernetes/Deployment/README.md

     11.4 create calico via [calico.yaml](./network/calico/calico.yaml)

+    we will still consider using [cilium](https://github.com/cilium/cilium), it has many advanced features, it will implement kube-proxy function, and use bpf to replace iptables thus has higher performance, but now it lacks some functionality, such as NodePort, ingress,..etcd.

 12. install [kube-proxy](./addons/kube-proxy/kube-proxy.yaml) via daemonset, but before that created a configmap to store `kube-proxy.kubeconfig`, and then mount in the kube-proxy pods.

 13. install [kube-dns](./addons/kube-dns/kube-dns.yaml), this file contains a configmap to store some addtional config of `upstreamNameservers`, and modify the DNS domains and DNS  service IP `clusterIP: 192.168.0.10`, also enable prometheus monitoring on service and exposes coresponding ports.